 In Super Bowl III, a new team would claim the trophy.
 The upstart New York Jets, of the AFL, shocked the world and upset the favored Baltimore Colts by a score of 16-7.

 Jets quarterback Joe Namath was awarded Super Bowl MVP honors with 206 passing yards.
 He gained a lot of notoriety in the runup to the game as he famously guaranteed a victory.
 Namath delivered on his promise in one of the biggest upsets of all time.
-The game itself is viewed as the final catalyst to spark the merger of the NFL with the rival AFL.
+The game itself – one of the most iconic and memorable in Super Bowl history – is viewed as the final catalyst to spark the merger of the NFL with the rival AFL.

 The Super Bowl has been played every year since those early days.
 In roman numeral terms, the latest edition was Super Bowl LIII.